daign/daign-2d-graphics/docs/packages.md

 # daign-2d-graphics packages

-daign-2d-graphics is the main package of several npm packages that work together to build this project.
+The daign-2d-graphics project consists of several libraries that are all written in TypeScript and can be downloaded as npm packages.

+[List of all my packages on npm.][npm-daign-url]

 ### Foundation ###